-At the end of 2011 we launched a new process called Sustainable Approach to Waste Management (SAWM), which aims to improve our performance whilst integrating with existing related company processes.
-A new fleet strategy for waste, Radioactive Waste Improvement Plan and Technical Baseline and underpinning Research and Development documents have been issued, whose requirements will be implemented across the fleet.
-SAWM, through the fleet strategy, will develop and manage the use of performance indicators.
-Fleet strategy and waste management practices are defined through a suite of Company Specifications for all waste types, for which compliance and Best Available Techniques are routinely reviewed.
+At the end of 2011, EDF Energy launched a new process called Sustainable Approach to Waste Management (SAWM), which aims to improve our performance whilst integrating with existing related company processes.
+A new Fleet Strategy (FS) for waste, Radioactive Waste Improvement Plan (RWIP) and Technical Baseline and underpinning Research and Development (TBuRD) documents have been issued, whose requirements will be implemented across the fleet.
+SAWM, through the FS, will develop and manage the use of performance indicators.
+Fleet strategy and waste management practices are defined through a suite of Company Specifications for all waste types, for which compliance and Best Available Techniques (BAT) are routinely reviewed.
 Consideration of the waste management hierarchy underpins these Company Specifications to ensure that waste disposal to land is always the final option.
-The waste management hierarchy provides a framework for preventing, minimising, treating and disposing of waste
+The waste management hierarchy provides a framework for preventing, minimising, treating and disposing of waste.

-We have developed new arrangements for the management of HAW to prepare for the packaging of ILW at Sizewell, which began in January 2014 and is continuing in 2014.
+EDF Energy has developed new arrangements for the management of HAW to prepare for the packaging of ILW at Sizewell, which began in January 2014 and is continuing in 2014.
 The AGR plants will be incorporating the HAW management arrangements into their processes from 2014, commensurate to their current requirements.